virtuous-cycles/x-proxy/api.md

 ## Additional Information
 - OAuth setup and validation are handled in `services/oauth_setup.py`.
 - Services communicate with the external API (Twitter) via a custom `XService` class.
-- The `CombinedServices` class in `combined_services.py` handles operations that involve both Airtable and Twitter services.
+- The `CombinedServices` class in `services/combined_services.py` handles operations that involve both Airtable and Twitter services.
+- The `process_x_response` function in `services/process_x_response.py` processes X API responses to include expanded data (author information, referenced tweets, media attachments) in the tweet objects.

 For more details on the implementation, see the individual route files and the `main.py` file.